 The goal here is to not only familiarize yourself with the specific pieces of art that you will be expected to know for the exam but also gain a great understanding of the Big Ideas and overarching concepts of the course itself.
 This will give you the very best chance at success and scoring that coveted 5 out of 5.

 The next step is to return to sample questions and start quizzing yourself on both the multiple-choice and free-response style questions.

-This will not only help you familiarize yourself with the facts and questions that you may face on the exam itself, but it will also help you gain total comfort with all different kinds of questions and formats that they may come in.
-Here at AdmissionSight, we believe the goal for an AP exam is to test yourself on not only for the content but the format of the exam.
-Going through practise sessions of multiple choice and free response questions is a great way to do just that.
+This will not only help you familiarize yourself with the facts and questions that you may face on the exam itself, but it will also help you gain total comfort with all the different kinds of questions and formats that they may come in.
+Here at AdmissionSight, we believe the goal for an AP exam is to test yourself not only on the content but also on the format of the exam.
+Going through practice sessions of multiple-choice and free-response questions is a great way to do just that.

 Take more practice tests

 When preparing your mind for the rigors of taking an AP exam, especially one as long as the AP Art History Exam, the best way is to take as many practice tests as possible.

 Ideally, you will be able to take many complete practice exams before the date of the actual exam approaches.
 One thing to keep in mind is that you will want to give yourself the amount of time that is allotted during the actual exam.
 That means one hour for the multiple-choice section and two hours for the free-response section.